amplab/training/strata_2013/introduction-to-the-scala-shell.md

    <pre class="prettyprint lang-scala linenums">
    import scala.io.Source
-   val lines = Source.fromFile("/root/mesos/README").getLines.toArray
+   val lines = Source.fromFile("/home/imdb_1/spark/spark-0.7.0/README.md").getLines.toArray
    </pre>

    Then, instantiate a `collection.mutable.HashMap[String,Int]` and use functional methods to populate it with wordcounts.
-Hint, in our solution, which is inspired by <a href="http://bit.ly/6mhGvo" target="_blank">this solution online</a>, we use <a href="http://richard.dallaway.com/in-praise-of-flatmap" target="_blank">`flatMap`</a> and then `map`.
+Hint, in our solution, we use <a href="http://richard.dallaway.com/in-praise-of-flatmap" target="_blank">`flatMap`</a> and then `map`.

    <div class="solution" markdown="1">
    <pre class="prettyprint lang-scala">
    scala> import scala.io.Source
    import scala.io.Source

-   scala> val  lines = Source.fromFile("/root/mesos/README").getLines.toArray
+   scala> val  lines = Source.fromFile("/home/imdb_1/spark/spark-0.7.0/README.md").getLines.toArray
-   lines: Array[String] = Array(hlep, help, plot, set terminal pdf, pdf, set terminal pdf color, set output "monolithic-utilization-thru-day.pdf", set terminal pdf enhanced color, set terminal pdf monochrome, set terminal pdf mono, set output "graph.pdf", set terminal x11 enhanced color, help terminal, x11, quit, plot "utilization" using 1:2, plot "utilization" using 1/2:2, #plot "utilization" using 1:($2/), RadDeg, x!, Inv, sin, ln, π, cos, log, e, tan, √, Ans, EXP, xy, (, ), %, AC, 7, 8, 9, ÷, 4, 5, 6, ×, 1, 2, 3, -, 0, ., =, +, plot "utilization" using 1:($2/278400), plot "utilization.cpu.and.mem" using 1:($3/556800), plot "7-day-mono-ya-c_0.01-stdout-UTILIZATION" using 1:2, plot "7-day-mono-ya-c_0.01-stdout-UTILIZATION" using 1:($2/12500*8), plot [0:1] "7-day-mono-ya-c_0.01-stdout...
+   lines: Array[String] = Array(# Spark, "", Lightning-Fast Cluster Computing - <http://www.spark-project.org/>, "", "", ## Online Documentation, "", You can find the latest Spark documentation, including a programming, guide, on the project webpage at <http://spark-project.org/documentation.html>., This README file only contains basic setup instructions., "", "", ## Building, "", Spark requires Scala 2.9.2.
+The project is built using Simple Build Tool (SBT),, which is packaged with it.
+To build Spark and its example programs, run:, "", "    sbt/sbt package", "", To run Spark, you will need to have Scala's bin directory in your `PATH`, or, you will need to set the `SCALA_HOME` environment variable to point to where, you've installed Scala.
+Scala must be accessible through one of these, met...

    scala> val counts = new collection.mutable.HashMap[String, Int].withDefaultValue(0)
    counts: scala.collection.mutable.Map[String,Int] = Map()